-This is Inmarsat plc’s second statement to be published in accordance with the Modern Slavery Act 2015.
-Our previous statement was approved and published on 4 May 2017 and set out a summary of the initial steps that Inmarsat was taking to identify modern slavery and human trafficking within this area and seek how best to address this.
+This is Inmarsat Global Limited’s third statement to be published in accordance with the Modern Slavery Act 2015.
+Our previous statement was approved and published on 31 July 2018 and set out a summary of the initial steps that Inmarsat was taking to identify modern slavery and human trafficking within this area and seek how best to address this.

 This is also underpinned by a number of policies: